-A Florida Windstorm landing in Miami-Dade County, including storm surge and demand surge.
+A hurricane landing in Miami-Dade County, including storm surge and demand surge.

-Map 3 illustrates the event footprint and combined damage levels for the Miami-Dade Windstorm Event, which are detailed in the RDS Damage Factors available from Lloyd's.
+Map 3 illustrates the event footprint and combined damage levels for the Miami-Dade windstorm event, which are detailed in the RDS Damage Factors available from Lloyd's.